The Beginning

 I want out of here.

 It wasn’t a dramatic thing.
-There was nothing wrong with the house — the house was great.
+There was nothing wrong with the house.
+The house was great.
 There was nothing wrong with Phoenix.
 Phoenix had been good to the family.
-All three boys had been born there, in a hospital in Glendale — the oldest in 2010, the middle in 2012, the youngest in 2014.
+All three boys had been born there, in a hospital in Glendale: the oldest in 2010, the middle in 2012, the youngest on the first of December, 2014.
 Dad had a good job.
 Mom had her people.
 The boys had a pool and a yard with actual trees, which was more than most kids in the city could say.

 But the city was growing.
 Every month, another field disappeared.
 Every month, another stoplight.
 Every month, another row of identical beige houses where, the year before, there had been desert.
-The kids’ school was getting more crowded.
 The roads were getting more crowded.
 The grocery store on a Saturday morning felt like a parking lot with a building in the middle.

 That fall, the family went on an apple-picking trip.